UC-MACSS/persp-research-econ_Spr19/Assignments/poster.md

 ## Where to print the poster
 * John Crerar Library, [PSD Graphic Arts](http://graphicarts.uchicago.edu/)
+    * Around $50 for a 24 x 36 inch non-laminated poster
     * Around $85 for a 36 x 48 inch non-laminated poster
     * 24 hour turnaround
     * Cash or check only
 * Fedex Office at 1315 E 57th St.
+    * $44 for 24 x 36 inch non-laminated poster
     * $87 for 36 x 48 inch non-laminated poster
     * 24 hour turnaround
 * Unfortunately, the Booth printing shop is no longer